BestTimesToVisit.com Logo

 Västtrafik Buses

-Gothenburg's extensive bus network complements the tram system, reaching areas not served by trams.
-Buses are a reliable and affordable option for exploring the city and surrounding areas.
+Gothenburg's extensive bus network complements the tram system, reaching areas not covered by trams.
+Buses are a reliable and affordable option for exploring the city and its surroundings.
+Night buses are available for late-night travel.

-Cost:Similar pricing to trams; single tickets are around 30 SEK, and day passes are around 100 SEK.
-Purchase tickets via the Västtrafik app or on board.
+Cost:Similar pricing to trams; single tickets are around 30 SEK, and day passes are approximately 100 SEK.
+Purchase tickets through the Västtrafik app.

 Similar Destinations